snarkitten/Notes/README.md

 # Notes
 This is a public repository of my LaTex notes, cheatsheets and other useful documents I created while learning.
-Much of this was created during my pursuit of [OMSCS](https://omscs.gatech.edu/) at Georgia Tech, but there are also a few documents from my independent learning pursuits.
+Much of this was created during my pursuit of [OMSCS](https://omscs.gatech.edu/) at Georgia Tech, but I may add a few from my independent learning efforts.

 Currently, the repository hosts my notes for CS7210- Distributed Computing for OMSCS Georgia Tech.
 It also hosts my hand-written notes and a few other resources I created for CS6260- Applied Cryptography.